djouallah/Testing_BI_Engine/README.md

-# Testing Query Engine using TPC-H
+# Testing SQL Query Engine using TPC-H

 it started as testing BigQuery BI engine, but I did found it easy to test other Engine too, Please check this blog for Background

 https://datamonkeysite.com/2022/01/07/benchmark-snowflake-bigquery-singlestore-and-databricks-using-tpc-h-sf10/

-so Far Tested Snowflake, BigQuery, Databrciks SQL, DuckDB, Synpase Serverless, SQL Server with Coumnstore and AlloyDB
+so Far Tested Snowflake, BigQuery, Databrciks SQL, SingleStore,DuckDB, Synpase Serverless, SQL Server with Coumnstore and AlloyDB

 it is not supposed to be very accurate or an official benchmark, but just to get a general impression of the performance.